GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/infinity_cell.md

 # ME Infinity Cell

-An easy water and cobblestone sink but in storage cell form.
+A simple water and cobblestone sink in storage-cell form.

 <Row>
 <ItemImage id="extendedae:infinity_water_cell" scale="4"></ItemImage>
 <ItemImage id="extendedae:infinity_cobblestone_cell" scale="4"></ItemImage>
 </Row>

-They hold 2.1 billion items/fluids, and you can extract infinity cobblestone/water from them or inject infinity cobblestone/water into them.
+They hold 2.1 billion items/fluids, and you can extract an unlimited amount of cobblestone/water from them or insert an unlimited amount of cobblestone/water into them.